Perspective on Moreau-Yosida Regularization in Density-Functional Theory

-This bound is obviously lost in the limit $\eps\to 0$, in agreement with the fact that, in \emph{standard} DFT, two densities that lie very close to each other can come from vastly different potentials~\cite{garrigue2021-pot-to-gs}, making density--potential inversion notoriously difficult.
-A similar bounds is also possible in more general Banach spaces if the MY regularization is adapted to the `modulus of convexity' of the space~\cite{Penz2025-pMY}.
+This bound is lost in the limit $\eps\to 0$, in agreement with the fact that, in \emph{standard} DFT, two densities that lie very close to each other can come from vastly different potentials~\cite{garrigue2021-pot-to-gs}, making density--potential inversion ill-posed and thus notoriously difficult.
+A similar bound is also possible in more general Banach spaces if the MY regularization is adapted to the `modulus of convexity' of the space~\cite{Penz2025-pMY}.
 Furthermore, MY regularization allows for a well-defined formulation of the KS iteration procedure (Section~\ref{sec:regKS}).